Skip to content

 January 20, 2004, Kentucky lottery vendors in Guthrie and other vendors on the Tennessee border breathed a sigh of relief.
 The new Tennessee lottery showed little sign of siphoning off their regular customers.

-January 20, 2014, Martin Luther King Jr. Day is celebrated in Kentucky.
-Both MLK and President Obama won Nobel Peace Prizes, however King used peace to achieve his goals while Obama bombed eight countries and dropped more bombs than any previous president to achieve his.
+On January 20, 2014, Kentucky celebrated Martin Luther King Jr. Day.
+Both MLK and President Obama won Nobel Peace Prizes.
+King used peace to achieve his goals, while Obama created chaos by attacking eight countries and dropping more bombs than any previous president.

 January 20, 2021, the 1st batch of tomatoes grown in mega greenhouses by AppHarvest hit Kroger and other large chains.
 Martha Stewart claimed they tasted “extraordinary.”

 January 20, 2022, a federal judge sentenced an NFL veteran in a Lexington courtroom to one year and one day in prison for defrauding the league’s health care fund for retired players.
 Snow covered the ground outside.
-Meanwhile, Mitch killed a voting rights bill in Washington after a marathon day on Capitol Hill, stating it was “in all likelihood the most important day in the history of the U.S. Senate as an institution.”
+Meanwhile, Mitch killed a voting rights bill in Washington after a marathon day on Capitol Hill, stating it was “in all likelihood the most important day in the history of the U.S. Senate as an institution.